The SSL Logo The Scottish Summer League

 In the beginning: The Albion Cup

-The first Scottish area Albion Cup took place, using the final 1975-76 Scottish League placings as "ratings".
-The final was contested between Aberdeen and Kilmarnock, Aberdeen winning 3-0.
-An English Cup was also done, with the intention of having a final between the two winners to decide the overall Albion Cup champions.
-There are no records of the English version remaining nor whether any play-off final ever took place and there was no further English participation in the competition.
-The competition continued in Scotland, however, becoming known purely as the Albion Cup.
-The only surviving records of the early seasons of the cup is the participants in the finals and the scores.
+So, I did the first Scottish area Albion Cup using the final 1975-76 Scottish League placings as the "ratings".
+The final was contested between Aberdeen and Kilmarnock, Aberdeen winning 3—0.
+I think initially I also did the English area of the Cup in the first season, with the intention of having a final between the winners of the English and Scottish areas to decide the overall Albion Cup champions.
+However, I have no records of the English version nor whether any play-off final ever took place, but what I do know is that I did not continue with the English area competition after that first season, for one reason or another.
+So, the competition Became a Scottish one, and retained the name of "Albion Cup".

 The League Championship